gabipayan/Module-1-Challenge/01-HTML-Git-CSS/01-Activities/21-Evr_Git-Guide/README.md

 Now we are ready to connect the local repository to a remote repository on GitHub!

-To create a remote repository to store the code, navigate to [GitHub](https://github.com/) and create a new repository by clicking on the green New button at the top left and entering the project name, `git-init-sample`, in the "Repository Name" box.
+To create a remote repository to store the code, navigate to [GitHub](https://github.com/) and create a new repository by clicking on the green New button at the top left, selecting your user from the "Owner" dropdown, and entering the project name, `git-init-sample`, in the "Repository Name" box.

 > **Important**: Because we are importing an existing repository, make that sure none of the options are checked!